Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Conclusion

 \section{Conclusion}

-We propose the BALD framework, the first comprehensive study on backdoor attacks against the fine-tuning stage of LLM-based decision making systems.
-BALD includes three novel backdoor attacks that comprehensively target different components within the general LLM-based decision-making system pipeline.
-Using two dataset types and three representative LLMs, we systematically study the strengths and weaknesses of each type of attack and analyze the key factors to successfully launching each attack.
-We further discuss the limitations and broader impact in Appendix~\ref{app:broader}.
-We hope that our efforts can help raise awareness of the fine-tuning stage security of the emerging LLM-based decision-making systems.
+We propose the BALD framework, the first comprehensive study on backdoor attacks against embodied LLM-based decision-making systems.
+BALD includes three novel backdoor attacks that comprehensively target different components within the embodied system pipeline.
+Experiment results show the effectiveness and stealthy of our attacks.
+We further discuss the limitations, ethics statements, and broader impact in Appendix~\ref{app:broader}.
+We hope that our efforts can help raise awareness of the fine-tuning stage security of the emerging embodied LLM-based decision-making systems.